| |

 The ghost called inflation is back to haunt the government.

-Inflation was the country's Problem No. 1 for much of
+Inflation was the country's Problem No. 1 for much

-India's post-Independence history.
-But since the mid-1990s
+of India's post-Independence history.
+But since the

-food grain and foreign exchange stocks accumulating
+five percent, but food grain and foreign exchange

-with the government made the task of managing any inflationary
+stocks accumulating with the government made the task

-threat seem like child's play.
+of managing any inflationary threat seem like child's

 Recently, however, inflation seems to have once again